mendonberry/ingsta/README.md

 Instagram Scraper
 =================

-Scrapes an instagram user's photos.
+Scrapes an instagram user's photos and videos.
 Use responsibly.

 Usage
 -----